y-scope/clp/docs/core/glt.md

     * For a complete list, run `./glt s --help`

 > [!TIP]
-> Adding spaces (when possible) at the begin and the end of the wildcard-query can improve GLT's search performance,
+> Adding spaces (when possible) at the beginning and the end of the wildcard-query can improve GLT's
-> as GLT doesn't need to consider implicit wildcards during query processing.
+> search performance, since GLT won't need to consider implicit wildcards during query processing.
 > For example, the query " ERROR * container " is preferred to "ERROR * container".

 ### Examples